webNode: ""

 Vocabulary

-• Expressions to locate a place
+• Words related to travel; expressions to locate a place

-• Adjectives to describe a place
+• Colours; adjectives to describe a place

 LEARNING OUTCOMES